csstools/postcss-space-start-attrs/README.md

 }
 ```

 Note: The above example generates a [W3C CSS level 4](https://drafts.csswg.org/selectors-4/#negation) `:not()` selector.
-I recommend using [Selector Not](https://github.com/postcss/postcss-selector-not) to transpile this selector to CSS level 3.
+I recommend using [Selector Not](https://github.com/postcss/postcss-selector-not) to transpile this to a more compatible CSS level 3 selector.

 ## Usage